Child Abuse and Neglect Reporting Act (CANRA)

 Feedback to Reporters

 The reporting party must be informed about the disposition of their report.
-The DCFS 196, Notice of Referral Closure may be used for this purpose.
+The DCFS 196, Notice of Referral Closure should be used for this purpose.

 Whenever the DCFS 196 is sent to a mandated reporter upon the closure of an Emergency Response (ER) investigation, the Addendum to Emergency Response Notice of Referral Disposition (Addendum) handout must also be provided, along with the JV-210, Application to Commence Proceedings by Affidavit and Decision by Social Worker and JV-212, Application to Review Decision by Social Worker Not to Commence Proceedings forms.
 (The Addendum, JV-210, and JV-212 can be generated together in CWS/CMS by selecting “Addendum ER Referral Dispo bundle” from the L.A.
 County templates).
 The Addendum to Emergency Response Notice of Referral Disposition handout provides instructions to reporting parties on how to submit a JV-210 form pursuant to Welfare and Institutions Code (WIC) 329 and a JV-212 form pursuant to WIC 331.